MicrosoftDocs/microsoft-salescopilot-docs/articles/extend-email-summary.md

 |------|--------------------|----------|---------|----------------------------------|
 | Title | String, up to 20 characters | Yes | Title of the sales insight. | This output indicates the title of the partner section and should include only the partner's name. |
 | Description | String | Yes | Insight delivered to the users.
 Ex: Your colleagues Mona Kane, Ray Tanaka and Daniela Smith have worked with them before. | This output indicates the text you would like to be included in the email summary. |

+> [!NOTE]
+> While the API requirements for extending the email summary and record summary capabilities may look similar, they must be added as separate actions in the connector.

 ### Example